LunarG/gfxreconstruct/USAGE_desktop.md

                         vkCreatePipelineCache (same as --omit-pipeline-cache-data).
   --wsi <platform>      Force replay to use the specified wsi platform.
-                        Available platforms are: auto,win32,xcb,wayland -s                    Synchronize after each queue submission with vkQueueWaitIdle (same as --sync).
+                        Available platforms are: auto,win32,xcb,wayland --sync                Synchronize after each queue submission with vkQueueWaitIdle.
   -m <mode>             Enable memory translation for replay on GPUs with memory
                         types that are not compatible with the capture GPU's memory types.
 Available modes are: